pgexperts/patroni-cluster-guide/README.md

 * Click Target Groups on the left in the AWS EC2 Console
 * Client Create target group
 * Choose Instances
-* Give the group a name like "postgresql-primary"
+* Give the group a name like "patroni-postgres-primary"
 * For protocol and port, choose TCP and 5432
 * For VPC, choose the VPC that we used above
 * For health check protocol, choose HTTP